-Join Joel Bradley for an in-depth discussion in this video Understanding constraints, part of Creating Rigid Body Simulations in Blender.
+Join Joel Bradley for an in-depth discussion in this video Understanding constraints, part of Blender: Creating Rigid Body Simulations (2013).

 The general idea behind creating a rigid-body…simulation is that we want an object or…indeed, number of objects, to behave in…a manner consistent with the laws of physics.…This generally means that all free-floating rigid bodies…created in the scene, that is though as…sitting on top of another rigid body, will…come under the influence of gravity and fall downward.…This behavior, though, may not always be exactly what we want.…For instance,…we may have a collection of active rigid bodies in the scene, but, for a time…at least, need to act as a single…entity in the simulation rather than being free floating.…